canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ### Credits

 After that, we roll credits on the projector!
 Yuri drew some great character sketches of me and Roub.
 For the final version of the animation, I added a couple of extra animations to the credits to give it life---Yuri steps in and takes a bow, and the train comes back in.

+### The grooves in the floor and walls

+One simple thing that does a lot to sell this as a physical artefact is all the grooves that have been cut in the floor and walls.
+Viewed from above, they look like this:

+{% include figure.html src="embed/animation/little-witch/grooves.png" alt="A screenshot showing the layout of the grooves on the floor of the theatre." %}

+The tricky part about cutting these was keeping the UVs clean.
+I absolutely could not *move* vertices, since that would result in UV stretching.
+Instead, I used the Loop Cut and Knife tools to split edges, creating a bunch of extra topology, then deleted faces wherever wood would need to be removed to accomodate some character or scenery.

+Of course, this had to come right at the end, after all the animation had been finalised.
+I tweaked the animation a bit to make things use the same grooves as much as possible, then got cutting.

+I imagine the person who made this mechanical theatre sitting there with a router cutting out lines with a great deal of satisfaction.

 ## Compositing